Anomalous diffusion in convergence to effective ergodicity: Ergodicity convergence as diffusion phenomena

-{\it Effective ergodic convergence}, $\Omega_{G}(t)$ for a given observable $g$, can be constructed based on the fact that identical parts of cooperating units have identical characteristics at thermodynamic equilibrium \cite{mountain89me}.
-This is realised by Thirumalai-Mountain (TM) $G$-fluctuating metric \cite{mountain89me, thirumalai1989ergodic}, at a given time $t_{k}$
+{\it Effective ergodic convergence}, \(\Omega _{G}(t)\) for a given observable \(g\), can be constructed based on the fact that identical parts of cooperating units have identical characteristics in thermodynamic equilibrium \cite{mountain89me}.
+This is realized by the Thirumalai-Mountain (TM) \(G\)-fluctuation metric \cite{mountain89me, thirumalai1989ergodic}.
+Applications of ergodicity using the TM metric have appeared in recent studies, including biomolecular simulations \cite{grossfield09}, physical chemistry and machine learning landscapes \cite{wales10a}, seismology \cite{tiampo02a, tiampo03, tiampo07a, tiampo10a, cho10a, li12a}, neuromorphic computing \cite{baccetti24, barrows25}, and artificial spin ice \cite{saccone23, crater25a}.